U.S. seeks 'substantial' fines in Fiat Chrysler emissions case -source

 A person briefed on the matter confirmed the letter included language that a settlement “must include very substantial civil penalties.”

-Fiat Chrysler shares ended down 7.2 percent at $22.30 on Friday in New York after earlier falling over 10 percent on news of the potential fines.

-In a discussion in Washington this week between the Justice Department and Fiat Chrysler overseen by court-appointed settlement adviser Ken Feinberg, no specific figures were discussed, two people briefed on the talks said.
+At a discussion in Washington last week between the Justice Department and Fiat Chrysler overseen by court-appointed settlement adviser Ken Feinberg, no specific figures were discussed, two people briefed on the talks said.
 Another round of settlement talks is set for late this month.

 Feinberg and Fiat Chrysler declined to comment.